xdai02/CSTL/docs/en/cstl/deque_t.md

 ```

 - Description
-    - Push an element to the back of an `deque_t` object.
+    - Push an element to the back of a `deque_t` object.
 - Parameters
     - `deque`: The `deque_t` object.
     - `elem`: The element.